Mossberg 500: Law enforcement models

 Mossberg shotguns currently designated "law enforcement models" are 590A1s.
 590A1s differ from other 500/590 shotguns, in that they have heavy barrels, metal trigger guards, and metal safeties.
 590A1s are available in 14 in, 18.5 in, and 20 in barrels.
 The 590A1 is also used by the U.S. and allied armed forces, having been designed to meet the stricter standards outlined by the U.S. Army.

 Model 500s were also previously sold as law enforcement combos in 12 gauge with both 18.5 in and 28 in barrels, birch buttstock, pistol grip and sling.

 Home security model

 The model 500 HS410, or "Home Security" model, is available in .410 gauge only, and is specifically designed for defensive use.
 It comes with a youth-sized stock, a vertical foregrip, and a special muzzle brake and spreader choke (to help produce wider patterns when using buckshot) on an 18.5 in bead sight barrel.
-The .410 gauge round, while by far the least powerful common shotgun chambering, remains a formidable shotgun shell.
+Some versions have a laser sight mounted in the foregrip.
+The .410 gauge round, while regarded as the least powerful common shotgun chambering, remains a powerful shotgun shell.
 A 90-grain slug generates energy close to (and in some manufacturer claims, exceeding) a .357 Magnum when fired from a full length barrel.
 The HS410 is targeted at the novice user who desires a simple, easy to use, and effective defensive weapon.
-It is packaged with an introductory video covering use and safety, and some versions have a laser sight mounted in the foregrip.
+It is packaged with an introductory video covering use and safety.